-MLT 161: Integrated Laboratory Simulation
+MLT 161 : Integrated Laboratory Simulation

 This course provides an opportunity for the student to perform medical laboratory procedures in all phases of laboratory testing as a review of previous laboratory courses.
 Emphasis is placed on organization of tasks, timing, accuracy, and simulation of routine operations in a medical laboratory.
 Upon completion, students should be able to organize tasks and perform various basic laboratory analyses with accuracy and precision.
+Program

-Hours 2 Lab Hours 2 Prerequisites
+Medical Laboratory Technician Hours 2 Lab Hours 2 Prerequisites Admission to program and permission of instructor

-MLT 181: Clinical Immunology
+MLT 181 : Clinical Immunology

 Theory and techniques in immunology are presented to the student.
 Emphasis is placed on the basic principles of the immune system, serologic testing, the production of specific antibodies and their use in the identification of infectious organisms.
 Upon completion, students should be able to relate basic principles of immunology, describe techniques for analytical methods utilizing immunological concepts, and correlate results of analyses to certain disease states.
+Program